 That said, the WHO (World Health Organization) suggest the upper limit of continuous exposure for the general public be 40 mT.

-Wireless headphones and their effects on the brain, however, has become more of a conversation and argument since Bluetooth headphones exploded in popularity in the 2010s.
+However, wireless headphones and their effects on the brain have become more of a conversation and argument since Bluetooth headphones exploded in popularity in the 2010s.

 Why Do Headphones Have Magnets?

 The vast majority of headphones use magnets in their drivers.
 Headphone drivers are the transducer elements that effectively convert audio signals (electrical energy) into sound waves (mechanical wave energy).

 These drivers are referred to as dynamic drivers and utilize the principle of electromagnetic induction to move a diaphragm and produce sound waves that represent the applied audio.